 …Which led her in 2004 to collaborate with Stephen K Amos for his fringe show, in 2005 to organise a Journée de la Francophonie including talented French rapper One S.P., in 2012 to take part in the History Festival (Jock Tamson’s Bairns) and in 2013 to collaborate with artist Shona MacNaughton on her project, Every translator is a traitor.
 Whatever next ? ♥

-Lise is a member of the Chartered Institute of Linguists, of the Society of Authors, of the Translators Association, and of the SFT.
+Lise is a member of the Chartered Institute of Linguists, of the Society of Authors and of the Translators Association.